-Patricia Hill Collins has also worked within the paradigm of the intersection of oppressions in order to study the experience of Black women, publishing in 1990, just one year after Crenshaw, her book Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment.
+Patricia Hill Collins has also worked within the paradigm of the intersection of oppressions in order to study the experience of Black women, publishing in 1990, just one year after Crenshaw, her book Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment22.
 For Hill Collins, intersectionality refers to particular forms of intersecting oppressions, and intersectional paradigms remind us that oppression cannot be reduced to one fundamental type: oppressions work together in producing injustice.
+This author introduces the concept of "matrix of domination", which refers to how these intersecting oppressions are actually organized.
+Each matrix of domination will have a particular arrangement of intersecting systems of oppression, and a particular organization of its domains of power, e.g. disciplinary, structural, interpersonal and hegemonic23.

-This author introduces the concept of "matrix In 2013, the journal Signs brought out a special edition entitled "Intersectionality: Theorizing Power, Empowering Theory", edited by Sumi Cho, Kimberlé Crenshaw and Leslie McCall.
+In 2013, the journal Signs brought out a special edition entitled "Intersectionality: Theorizing Power, Empowering Theory", edited by Sumi Cho, Kimberlé Crenshaw and Leslie McCall 24.
 The editors explain that what makes an analysis intersectional "is not its use of the term 'intersectionality', nor its being situated in a familiar genealogy, nor its drawing on lists of standard citations.
-Rather, what makes an analysis intersectional -whatever terms it deploys, whatever its iteration, whatever its field or discipline- is its adoption of an intersectional way of thinking about the problem of sameof domination", which refers to how these intersecting oppressions are actually organized.
-Each matrix of domination will have a particular arrangement of intersecting systems of oppression, and a particular organization of its domains of power, e.g. disciplinary, structural, interpersonal and hegemonic.
+Rather, what makes an analysis intersectional - whatever terms it deploys, whatever its iteration, whatever its field or discipline- is its adoption of an intersectional way of thinking about the problem of sameness and difference and its relation to power"25.